-Figma Rewrote Their Recruiting Playbook With Jumpstart and Increased Efficiency by Over 60%
+Figma Rewrote Their Recruiting Playbook With Canvas and Increased Efficiency by Over 60%

 - - Saves each recruiter over 5 hours a day